×

 What is the weather like in Saudi Arabia?

 "The climate in Saudi Arabia is generally hot and dry, with temperatures ranging from very hot in the summer to mild in the winter.
 Rainfall is scarce, with most of the country receiving less than 100mm of rain per year.
 The coastal areas of the country tend to be more humid than the interior.
-Sand and dust storms are common in the spring and summer months," commented one expat living in Saudi Arabia.
+Sand and dust storms are common in the spring and summer months," said one expat.

 Are there good restaurants in Saudi Arabia?